Adikesava Perumal temple, Mylapore: Legend

+The temple is believed to be the birthplace of Peyalvar, one of the twelve Alvar saints of the 6th-9th century CE.
+The Alvar was found from the 60 ft well called Manikairavam inside the temple premises.

 The temple

-The temple is built in Dravidian architecture occupies around 1.5 acre and has two precincts.
+The temple is built in Tamil architecture occupies around 1.5 acre and has two precincts.
 It is located in Mylapore, in Chennai, the capital of the South Indian state of Tamil Nadu.
 The temple has a rectangular plan surrounded by 10 ft high walls, with a 5-tier gopuram, the gateway tower.
 The presiding deity is housed in the sanctum and is an image made of granite.
 The deity is seen in standing posture.
 The shrine of Garuda faces Adi Kesava, the eagle mount (Vahana) of Vishnu.
 The central shrine is approached through a worship hall and a narrow Ardha Mandapam.
 The flagpost ("Dhwaja sthambam") is located behind the shrine of Garuda.
 There are images of Alvars in the worship hall on both sides and the shrine of Mayuravalli is located on the western side of the temple in the second precinct.
 In modern times, the temple is maintained and administered by the Hindu Religious and Charitable Endowments Department of the Government of Tamil Nadu.

+In modern times, the temple tank as a store house for rain water harvesting for the nearby areas.
+The temple tank is believed to be 4,000 years old and was desilted for the first time in 2016.
+The float festival in the temple was celebrated from 2005 and 2016 and was not celebrated later due to dry tank due to clogging of the canals leading to the tank.

 Worship practices and festivals

 The temple is open from 7 a.m. to 11 a.m. and 5 p.m. to 8 p.m.
 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 As at other Vishnu temples of Tamil Nadu, the priests belong to the Vaishnavaite community.
 The temple rituals are performed four times a day: Ushathkalam at 8 a.m., Kalasanthi at 10:00 a.m., Sayarakshai at 5:00 p.m. and Ardha Jamam at 7:00 p.m.
-Each ritual has three steps: alangaram (decoration), neivethyam (food offering) and deepa aradanai (waving of lamps) for both Sri Aadi Kesava Perumal and his consort Sri Mayuravalli Thayar.
+Each ritual has three steps: alangaram (decoration), neivethyam (food offering) and deepa aradanai (waving of lamps) for both Adi Kesava Perumal and his consort Mayuravalli Thayar.
 During the worship, religious instructions in the Vedas (sacred text) are recited by priests, and worshippers prostrate themselves in front of the temple mast.
 There are weekly, monthly and fortnightly rituals performed in the temple.